 Christ Church Detroit: The Oldest Protestant Church in Michigan

 Established in 1845, Christ Church Detroit is one of the most notable buildings in the city.
 Having earned the title of the oldest Protestant church in the state, the building was designated a Michigan State Historic Site in 1970 and listed on the National Register of Historic Places in 1971.
-It’s architecture takes inspiration from the American Gothic style and the interior woodwork is made from local butternut.
+Its architecture takes inspiration from the American Gothic style and the interior woodwork is made from local butternut.
 Two dazzling Tiffany windows allow light to shine through the space, and slabs of limestone and sandstone have kept the building standing for over 150 years.

-Candlelight has been met by countless 5-star reviews, and guests have called it “a creative, enchanting, and new concert experience” and that “the performers were fantastic!”
+The Candlelight series is an experience unlike any other and you won’t want to miss out!
+Candlelight’s tributes to classical music, modern-day hits, iconic soundtracks and more have been met with countless 5-star reviews, and guests have called it “a creative, enchanting, and new concert experience” and that “the performers were fantastic!”

 Note that for the safety of our audience, all of the candlelight will be provided through flameless candles.